How to Make Cannabis Gummies?

 How much cannabis oil to put in edibles?

 Multiply the number of servings in a recipe by how many milligrams you want each serving to have.
-For example, my recipe makes 4 servings, and I want each dish to have 25mg of THC, so 4 x 25 = 100mg of concentrated cannabis oil for this recipe.
+For example, my recipe makes 4 servings, and I want each dish to have 25mg of THC, so 4 x 25 = 100mg of concentrate for this recipe.
 With the needle, it will be easy to measure.
 These small recipes work well with this method.

 To get your oil to mix evenly with the other ingredients, put the amount of cooking oil called for in the recipe into a glass container and heat it in the microwave or a hot water bath.
 Next, use something made of plastic or rubber to mix the CCO into the cooking oil.
 The oil is now ready for you to use in your recipe.